-Your chosen trade or profession can also affect the price you pay for your energy.
+Your chosen trade or profession can also affect the price you pay for your energy and your business energy bills.
 Some industries, such as the pub trade, can struggle to get competitive rates.
 Your credit rating can also have an impact, a poor score can often lead to higher rates or a bond to cover the supplier credit risk.

 It pays to keep on top of your credit score, but these things are not always possible to manage.

-There is a lot that can affect your energy cost and, with most of them, there isn’t a great deal you can do to avoid them.
+There is a lot that can affect your business energy bills and, with most of them, there isn’t a great deal you can do to avoid them.

 The best advice we can give is to shop around and avoid broker margins wherever possible.